lingui/js-lingui/website/docs/guides/message-extraction.md

 It's worth noting that the accuracy of the catalog heavily relies on tree-shaking, a technique used by modern bundlers to eliminate unused code from the final bundle.

-If the code passed to the extractor is written in a tree-shakeable way, the user will receive a highly accurate catalogs.
+If the code passed to the extractor is written in a tree-shakeable way, the user will receive highly accurate catalogs.

-While you might think that your code is tree-shakeable, in practice tree-shaking might work differently than what you expect and some unwanted strings may be included in the catalogs.
+While you might think that your code is tree-shakeable, in practice, tree-shaking might work differently than what you expect and some unwanted strings may be included in the catalogs.

 To illustrate, let's consider the following code: